gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github.md

 ## Change baseURL in config.toml
 Don't forget to rename your `baseURL` in `config.toml` with the value `https://<USERNAME>.github.io` for your user repository or `https://<USERNAME>.github.io/<REPOSITORY_NAME>` for a project repository.

+If the method above doesn't work, try rename your `baseURL` with the value `/`.

 Unless this is present in your `config.toml`, your website won't work.

 ## Use a Custom Domain